S

 With open rates increasingly unreliable, click-through rate (CTR) has become the most trustworthy engagement metric.
 Unlike opens, clicks require the subscriber to actively interact with your email — no proxy can fake that.

-Across industries, average click-through rates range from 2-5% according to published benchmarks from Mailchimp, GetResponse, and Campaign Monitor.
-The cross-industry average is approximately 2.6-2.8%.
+Cross-industry average CTR: 2.0-2.5% according to published benchmarks from Mailchimp, GetResponse, and Campaign Monitor.

-E-commerce: 2-3% CTR.
+E-commerce: 2-3% CTR for campaigns, but automated emails hit 4.5-6.5% CTR (Omnisend).
 Product links and promotional offers drive clicks.

 Media and publishing: 4-5% CTR.
 Content links naturally generate clicks when the audience is engaged.